Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Definitions and notations

 \subsection{Perron-Frobenius theory}

 Consider a square $n\times n$ matrix $B$ with non-negative matrix elements, $B_{ij}\ge0$, and not necessarily symmetric.
 The spectral radius $\rho(B)\equiv \max_{i\le n}|\lambda_i(B)|$ and the associated eigenvectors of such a matrix are analyzed in the Perron-Frobenius theory of non-negative matrices\cite{Perron-1907,Frobenius-1912,Meyer-book-2000}.
-In particular, there is always an eigenvalue $\lambda_\mathrm{max}=\rho(B)$, and the components of the corresponding left and right eigenvectors $\xi_L$ and $\xi_R$, $\xi_LB=\lambda_\mathrm{max}\xi_L$, $B\xi_R=\lambda_\mathrm{max}\xi_R$, are non-negative, $\xi_{Li}\ge0$, $\xi_{Ri}\ge0$, although in general one could have $\rho(B)=0$.
-Further, in the case where $B$ is strongly connected (as determined by a digraph with the adjacency matrix given by non-zero components of $B$), the spectral radius is strictly positive, as are the components of $\xi_L$, $\xi_R$.
+In particular, there is always an eigenvalue $\lambda_\mathrm{max}=\rho(B)$, and the corresponding left and right eigenvectors $\xi_L$ and $\xi_R$, $\xi_LB=\lambda_\mathrm{max}\xi_L$, $B\xi_R=\lambda_\mathrm{max}\xi_R$, can be chosen to have non-negative components, $\xi_{Li}\ge0$, $\xi_{Ri}\ge0$, although in general one could have $\rho(B)=0$.
+Further, in the case where $B$ is strongly connected (as determined by a digraph with the adjacency matrix given by non-zero elements of $B$), the spectral radius is strictly positive, as are the components of $\xi_L$, $\xi_R$.
 For such a positive vector $\xi$, we will consider the \emph{height ratio}